Details of the First Year PhD Qualifying Course

 - Students are expected to work independently and refrain from seeking help from other students and/or professors.

 - Professors are asked to keep the status of their papers as "available" until the paper has been firmly chosen by a student.
-The rule "first come first serve" should be applied.
+The rule "first-come-first-served" should be applied.
 In case of "tie" or "close call", the professor makes a choice and immediately informs all the involved students.

 - Each report will receive a percentage grade.
-The grade will depend on the professor assessment of the degree to which the report met his/her expectations.
+The grade will depend on the professor's assessment of the degree to which the report met their expectations.

-- Students can ask the Graduate Secretary for a copy of the Faculty Assessment of their submitted reports.
+- Students can ask the Student Program Coordinator gradinfo [at] stat.ubc.ca (subject: 548%20query) for a copy of the Faculty Assessment of their submitted reports.

 - Some important skills/abilities to be assessed in this course are